AstralFS/Subtitles/README.md

 1. Download the Patch (.rar) file and extract it to the same directory as your Moozzi2 MKVs.
 2. Run **3.Apply Patch-Windows.bat** OR **3.Apply Patch-Linux.sh**
 3. Once finished, your fully muxed files will be ready in the same directory!
-(You will find your original raws in a folder called 'old')
+(You'll find the original files in a folder called 'old')

 You can delete the patch files afterwards if you want.